No B.S. Guide To STI ETF (2019): Prices, How to Buy, Returns & Dividends

 Let’s say you would want to sell your unit trusts, some companies charge you a redemption fee that can be as high as 5%.
 Some do not charge this fee so you must be very clear before you commit to any investments.

 For ETFs, selling means incurring brokerage fee of 0.28%.
-To summarize, the ETF definitely beat unit trusts in terms of costs.
+To summarise, the ETF will definitely beat unit trusts in terms of costs.

 Are Unit Trusts Worth the Extra Costs?